devedmonton/codevid19.com/policies/faq.md

 #### Do you have datasets and other resources we could start from?

-We're working on a pre-compiled list, but until it's available you can find many tools posted in our [Slack](https://join.slack.com/t/codevid-19/shared_invite/zt-dcs1sv47-TXkkSa8vg0uAq5wv1SMnMQ) workspace by our community.
+We're working on a pre-compiled list, but until it's available you can find many tools posted on our [Slack](https://join.slack.com/t/codevid-19/shared_invite/zt-dcs1sv47-TXkkSa8vg0uAq5wv1SMnMQ) workspace by our community.

 #### Will all projects be judged?
 Can I opt not to have my project submitted?